 Tesla’s shrinking lead comes as new EV models flood the market.
 In Europe, consumers now have access to over 150 electric models from established and emerging brands, many priced lower than Tesla cars.
 Chinese EV makers, led by BYD Company Limited (BYDDF), are growing quickly across Europe and recently outsold Tesla in monthly sales.

 Volkswagen AG (VWAGY) is also gaining momentum.
-The automaker reported a 78% increase in EV sales through September, selling more than triple the number of Tesla vehicles in Europe over the same period.
+Its EV sales jumped 78% through September, and it sold more than three times Tesla’s volume in Europe during that period.

 China shows the same trend.
 Tesla deliveries there fell 35.8% in October and are down 8.4% year-to-date, while brands like BYD, Chery Auto Co.
 (CHRY), and Xiaomi Corporation (XIACF) continue launching lower-cost, competitive EVs.